LiorSkoury-git/Kuka_EthernetKrl_Python/README.md

 7 - run the virtual environment

-8 - run "main.py"
+8 - run app.py

-9 - if the connection was made, you should see the message on the Kuka controller changed to "waiting for flag[4]"

-10 - if the connection was not made, check your IP address and the robot's IP address
+9 - open rhino and load the Example.gh file

+10 - create the client using the createClient hops function

+11 - connect to the server using the Connect hops function

-11 - you can start controlling the robot by using the keys:
+12 - you can start controlling the robot by using the sendKey and sendFrame hops functions

-W = +X
-X = -X
-A = -Y
-D = +Y
-U = +Z
-j = -Z